cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-1.md

 ### Open the Project

 Now we can open the project.
 We'll be prompted to upgrade the project to the selected Unity version.
 Click `Confirm` in the popup to upgrade the project.
-As mentioned earlier, this project takes a while to load the first time.
+This project takes a while to load the first time.

 ![upgrade-unity-version](..\images\end-to-end-in-game-style-transfer-tutorial\upgrade-unity-version.png)